Radius of convergence in lattice QCD at finite $\mu_B$ with rooted staggered fermions: Introduction

-Independently of which method one wants to use, the presence of a CEP and its location, and more generally the existence and location of phase transitions at finite $\mu_B$, can be investigated by studying the zeros of the partition function in the complex-$\mu_B$ plane, the so-called Lee-Yang zeros~\cite{Lee:1952ig}.
-In general, the grand-canonical partition function of a relativistic system at finite $\hat{\mu}=\mu_q/T=\mu_B/{3T}$ in a finite spatial volume $V$ is a polynomial in the fugacity $z=e^{\hat{\mu}}$, which we may call the Lee-Yang polynomial, times a non-vanishing factor $e^{-kV\hat{\mu}}$ for some model-dependent constant $k$.
-The Lee-Yang zeros are the singular points of the pressure, $p=(T/V)\log Z$, as a function of complex fugacity or chemical potential.
+In a finite volume the analytic properties of the pressure of a typical statistical mechanical system are governed by the zeros of the partition function in the complex-$\mu_B$ plane, the so-called Lee-Yang zeros~\cite{Lee:1952ig}.
+In general, the grand-canonical partition function of a relativistic lattice system at finite $\hat{\mu}=\mu_q/T=\mu_B/{3T}$ in a finite spatial volume $V$ is a polynomial in the fugacity $z=e^{\hat{\mu}}$, which we may call the Lee-Yang polynomial, times a nonvanishing factor $e^{-kV\hat{\mu}}$ for some model-dependent constant $k$.
+The Lee-Yang zeros are the singular points of the pressure, $p=-\frac{T}{V}\log Z$, as a function of complex fugacity or chemical potential.
 The accumulation of such zeros near the real $\mu_B$ axis in the thermodynamic limit $V\to\infty$ signals the presence of a genuine phase transition.
-In the case of a crossover, no non-analyticity develops on the real line but the distance of the Lee-Yang zeros from the real axis provides a measure of the strength of the transition.
-The radius of convergence of the Taylor expansion of the pressure is equal to the distance from the origin of the Lee-Yang zero closest to it, which we will refer to as the leading Lee-Yang zero.
-Depending on the behavior of the leading zero in the infinite-volume limit, the radius of convergence could correspond to the chemical potential at which an actual phase transition takes place (in case that the imaginary part of the leading zero extrapolates to zero), or just give a lower bound on the location of a phase transition (in case that the imaginary part extrapolates to a nonzero value).
+In the case of a crossover, no nonanalyticity develops on the real line and the distance of the Lee-Yang zeros from the real axis provides a measure of the strength of the transition.
+The radius of convergence of the Taylor expansion of the pressure around $\mu_B=0$ is equal to the distance from the origin of the Lee-Yang zero closest to it, which we will refer to as the leading Lee-Yang zero.
+Depending on the behavior of the leading zero in the infinite-volume limit, the radius of convergence could correspond to the chemical potential at which an actual phase transition takes place (in case that the imaginary part of the leading zero extrapolates to zero) or just give a lower bound on the location of a phase transition (in case that the imaginary part extrapolates to a nonzero value).